-Talk with your child's doctor if you have any questions or if any of these side effects become a problem for your child.
+Talk with your child's doctor if you have any questions or if any of these are a problem for your child.

 How long will my child need the ketogenic diet?

 This diet may help reduce the number or length of your child’s seizures.
-It must be supervised by his or her doctor and care team.
+It must be supervised by his doctor and care team.

 To begin the diet, your child may have to stay in the hospital for about three days.
 Once the diet begins, it is recommended to try the diet for three months.
 If the diet helps to decrease seizures, your child will usually stay on it for about two or more years.